tellor-io/layer/layer_scripts/README.md

+Requirements:
+    - must have sed, jq, and go(v1.22) installed properly on your computer

+Creating a new node:

+If you are running everything in one terminal instance I recommend using screen sessions so that you can still query the chain and run other things after your node has started

-Once the chain is running please select an rpc url of a current node to use in your set up of your node and set the LAYER_NODE_URL variable to that url (ex: tellor-example-node.com) with no quotes
+Once the chain is running please select an rpc url of a current node to use in your set up of your node and set the LAYER_NODE_URL variable to that url (ex: tellor-example-node.com) WITH NO QUOTES

-After finding a node url to use call "curl NODE_URL:26657/status" this should return something like this:
+After finding a node url to use call "curl tellor-example-node.com:26657/status" this should return something like this:

 {
     "jsonrpc":"2.0",